webpack/webpack.js.org/src/content/api/compilation-hooks.md

 `SyncHook`

-Fired at the beginning of the modules `id` optimization.
+Called at the beginning of the modules `id` optimization.

 - Callback Parameters: `modules`